 HDFC operates in a business, where a lack of responsible lending can lead to adverse impacts.
 To mitigate these risks, HDFC has dedicated policies and systems in place to address client protection.
 These focus, among other things, on transparency, financial literacy of customers, prevention of over-indebtedness and data privacy.
 Further, HDFC has an exclusion policy with regards to harmful business activities.
-HDFC faces some controversies relating to Governance standards, that we currently assess as moderate but monitor on a continuous basis.
+HDFC faces some controversies relating to Governance standards, that are currently assessed as moderate but are being monitored.

-Berenberg Net Impact Score 1.9
+Berenberg Net Impact Score 1.9 Ŷ

-Sustainable Development Goals 8 & 9 8 BECHT FORD AND SOUTH 9 MUSTIC REPORTED TO
+Sustainable Development Goals 8 & 9 8 BECHT WINK AND ECHNOME BENTH AND MARKET MARKET

 ABC Classification В

-Jospansible Use of Poseurces